cybersader/awesome-cybersader/📁 04 - Organizational Cyber/Frameworks, Standards/Framework Mapping/Framework Mapping.md

 	- https://www.java.com/en/download/manual.jsp
 - Had to fill down on blanks since this wasn't a "tabular" format - specifically for the CSF Core sheet
 	- [How to fill in empty cells with value above - LibreOffice Calc Tutorial - YouTube](https://www.youtube.com/watch?v=AeVBH0ClCoA)

+### Getting Data Out of CRI Community Profile

+- The CRI community profile is essentially an implementation example or template that maps the frameworks together and provides a process for RCSA
+- The `CRI Profile v2.0 Structure` sheet is probably the best one to help with mapping
 -

 # Curated Tech Stacks

 ## 1. OneNote + Sharepoint Excel or CSV